fleetdm/fleet/docs/REST API/rest-api.md

 Install software (package or App Store app) on a macOS, iOS, iPadOS, Windows, or Linux (Ubuntu) host.
 Software title must have a `software_package` or `app_store_app` added to be installed.

+Note: Orbit only installs software it has been asked to install, but technically has access to all installer executables.

 `POST /api/v1/fleet/hosts/:id/software/install/:software_title_id`

 #### Parameters